seiyria/drakkar/_other/misc-facts.md

 * You can skip the 50-advancement quest and just go primal.

+* You can do the pads for Mormar-1 and Mormar-2 to skip the normal access quest.

 ## Races

 * Outcasts get better prices from Lisa in Cobrahn.